 In this project, and throughout the book, we're going to use TypeScript.
 TypeScript is a superset of JavaScript ES6 that adds types.
-We're not going to talk about TypeScript in depth in this chapter, but if you're familiar with ES5 ("normal" javascript) / ES6 (ES2015) you should be able to follow along without any problems.
+We're not going to talk about TypeScript in depth in this chapter, but we'll go over TypeScript more in depth in the next chapter.

+Don't worry if you're having trouble with some of the new syntax.
+If you're familiar with ES5 ("normal" JavaScript) / ES6 (ES2015) you should be able to follow along and we'll talk more about TypeScript in a bit.